-Your garage door leads directly into your home, so it’s important to keep it closed even when you’re at home.
-Your garage door can be connected to your home security system by using a garage door contact, a magnetic switch, if that is something you’re interested in.
+Your garage door leads directly into your home, so it is important to keep it closed even when you are at home.
+Your garage door can be connected to your home security system by using a garage door contact, such as a magnetic switch.

 7. Hide cash and expensive items.

-Keep cash and high dollar items in a safe place, such as a locked box in a child’s toy chest or on a book shelf.
-If possible, keep these items in a safe.
+Keep cash and high dollar items in a safe place, such as a locked box in a child’s toy chest or on a bookshelf.
+If possible, keep these items in a safe with a secure lock.

 8. Ladders and trash cans